-So why I am interested in Thai amulets?
-Well, I like collectable things, and I enjoy history.
+Well, I like collectable things and I enjoy history.
 These little charms fascinate me, and for some time I have been trying to figure out how one can tell what an amulet is worth, where it’s from and whether it’s authentic or not.

 I am not in the market to buy, though, because I’m 100% sure I’d end up paying well over the odds and getting it all very wrong.

 I’m really struggling to see how the eye glass helps to identify the origin and age of an amulet.
 Are there specific markings one should look for?

 I have searched online for information, but at best I can only find English written warnings to beware of fakes, to not trust magazine pictures and to be careful of buying mass produced amulets that aren’t made in temples.

 The materials used for fakes and authentic amulets are apparently the same, making it easier for a sucker like me to get ripped off.
 That said, the materials mix used to make the real amulets is kept a secret on each batch.

 Apparently experts know how to spot real markings, and obviously they know the issue history of different amulet series.
 Another reoccurring warning I found in my research is to look out for sellers who are “selling” the luck/magic aspect of the amulet over its heritage.

 Enthusiasts claim that genuine sellers are genuinely interested in promoting an authentic resale market, along with properly representing the Buddhist faith – I’m sure there’s a slight contradiction in that claim.